 To the right, you’ll see a sidebar with options for styling email content and columns, which you can drag and drop into your email in the main part of the screen.
 The style panel lets you control universal fonts and text sizes for your email.

 Go ahead and change the text, swap out or remove any images, change colors, fonts and more.

-To preview your email, go to the bottom of the sidebar and click “Preview.”
+To preview your email, select “Preview” at the top of the page.
 You can choose to email yourself a copy of your email or view it in your browser.